axelarnetwork/axelar-contract-deployments/releases/cosmwasm/2026-07-XRPLMultiSigProver-v1.4.3-XRPLGateway-v1.3.3.md

 # devnet-amplifier deployment details

-For devnet we will use to upgrade with the admin key instead of governance.
-As that is the default for previous upgrades.
+For devnet, we will use the admin key for the upgrade, instead of governance.

 Create .env file